-Heroin Killing More in New Orleans Than Ever Before
+Heroin Has Killed More In New Orleans Than Ever Before

 New Orleans is a city of indulgence to many.
-Naturally, with the growth of the opioid epidemic, those indulgences have grown as well.
-In 2015, there were 92 deaths from drugs across the city.
-In 2017, there were 219.
-A majority of these deaths, 76%, involved some opioids in some way.
-Cocaine, was involved in 116 deaths, and fentanyl was present in 87 deaths, up from 48 the previous year.
-This is especially dangerous when the most common drug to cut with fentanyl, heroin, has been deemed “a public health crisis” by New Orleans Coroner, Dr. Jeffrey Rouse.
+Naturally, with the growth of the Opioid epidemic, those indulgences have grown as well.
+The most common drug to cut with Fentanyl, Heroin, has been deemed “a public health crisis” by New Orleans Coroner Dr. Jeffrey Rouse.

-The presence of fentanyl is actually a large reason for the current opioid crisis our nation finds itself in.
-Dealers use the drug to cut with heroin to keep costs down.
-However, their equipment is not accurate enough to measure the drugs out, so many who deal fentanyl are selling people fatal doses.
-As fentanyl, an opioid 100 times stronger than morphine, is becoming more prevalent, more people are dying from overdose.
-This is especially true in a place like New Orleans, where heroin use was already more prevalent per capita than a majority of other cities.
+The presence of Fentanyl is actually a large reason for the current Opioid crisis our nation finds itself in.
+Dealers use the drug to cut with Heroin to keep costs down.
+However, their equipment is not accurate enough to measure the drugs out, so many who deal Fentanyl are selling people fatal doses.
+As Fentanyl, an Opioid 100 times stronger than Morphine, is becoming more prevalent, more people are dying from overdose.

 Children in New Orleans are around a lot of tragedy growing up.
 Excessive deaths from drugs, homicides, and accidental causes ring through the city.
 These experiences create adverse childhood experience (ACEs).
 These ACEs add up to a score and, though it isn’t an exact science, the higher this score, the more likely someone will turn to drug abuse or develop some kind of mental health disorder.
 This environment in New Orleans has caused a vacuum of children being sucked into the same life of drugs and violence.